kevinboone/dbcmd/README.md

 <h2>Bugs and limitations</h2>

 There is no limit -- other than time and memory -- on the number of files that can be listed, searched, or copied in one operation.
 However, since most operations first require building a list of files held on the server and the local filesystem, and their hash values, and because Dropbox delivers its file lists relatively slowly, it is impractical to work on huge sets of files.
 <p/>
 There is additionally no limit on the size of a file that can be uploaded or downloaded.
 However, Dropbox is not really designed for handling huge files, and these operations are slow, and can use a great deal of memory.
-For the record, uploads are performed in 4B blocks by default.
+For the record, uploads are performed in 4MB blocks by default.
+Increasing this (e.g.,
-Increasing this (e.g., <code>--buffersize=100</code>)
+<code>--buffsize=100</code>) can improve speed a little, but at the expense
-can improve speed a little, but at the expense of increased memory usage.
+of increased memory usage.
 <p/>
 The file containing the stored authorization token is not encrypted.
 It could be encrypted, but this would require asking the user for a decryption key or password on every operation, which would be a nuisance.
+This is undeniably a security hazard.
 <p/>
 Dropbox does not store Linux file attributes -- not even the owner's permissions.
 Files retrieved by <code>dbcmd</code> will usually have 644